aaronleaa/iggupdater/README.md

 NOTE: This does not work with games that are split into different Parts. e.g. Microsoft Flight Simulator, https://igg-games.com/microsoft-flight-120415897-simulator-2020-free-download.html It contains 15 parts of files.
 The .py file only caters to links with WORKING google drive links that DOES NOT EXCEED Download Quotas set by google, or IS NOT removed by Google for abuse and only has a SINGLE PART.

+DISCLAIMER: Only use this repository if you know what you are doing.
+I am not responsible for anything that happens to your PC.